AZ-700 : Preparing for the Azure Network Engineer certification

 - I immediately received the congratulatory message page for clearing the exam along with the details of my performance.
 I got 80%.

-The certificate and transcript section of the Microsoft Learning dashboard were updated in 30 minutes.
+The certificate and transcript section of the Microsoft Learning dashboard were updated in 30 minutes while the certificate was added to Credly in 24 hours.

 - I loved studying for AZ-700.
 It really improves your knowledge of various network resources on Azure cloud.